 When I lived in Huntington I lived in a house with a wheelchair ramp for my dad.
 One Halloween a little boy comes tromping up the ramp in his cowboy boots with his little cowboy hat askew and yelling, "Halloweeeen!
 Halloweeeen!"
 He was saying "Halloweeeen," instead of yelling, "trick or treat!"
 He was absolutely adorable.

 He fell in love with the ramp.
 His mom and I talked for a couple of minutes while he marched back and forth along the ramp having a grand old time.
-It came time for them to leave and his mother said, " Come on, Walter, it's time to go."
-Well Walter would have none of it.
-He laid down on his back and started to kick and scream and through a class A temper tantrum.
+It came time for them to leave and his mother said, " Come on, Austin, it's time to go."
+Well Austin would have none of it.
+He laid down on his back and started to kick and scream and throw a class A temper tantrum.
 Of course his mom was apologizing the whole time trying to reason with him to get up and go.

-Finally I looked at Walter and said, "Walter you are welcome to play on my ramp all night long if you want to, but while you are here all these other kids are going to these other houses and getting ALL the candy!"
-Little Walter immediately bounced back up and raced down the street squealing, "HALLOWEEEEN!
+Finally I looked at Austin and said, "Austin, you are welcome to play on my ramp all night long if you want to, but while you are here all these other kids are going to these other houses and getting ALL the candy!"
+Little Austin immediately bounced back up and raced down the street squealing, "HALLOWEEEEN!
 HALLOWEEEEN!"
 He was the cutest trick or treater ever!

-Later that night on his way home Walter made sure to swing by my house and march across the ramp a couple of more times.
+Later that night on his way home Austin made sure to swing by my house and march across the ramp a couple of more times.